Europol: There's no 'kill switch' for malware attack

-Europol warned Wednesday that there's not yet a "kill switch" able to stop the cyberattack that has slammed businesses around the world.
+Europol warned Wednesday that there's not yet a "kill switch" that's able to stop the cyberattack that has slammed businesses around the world.

 The ransomware virus spread quickly beginning on Tuesday, shutting down entire computer networks and demanding users pay a ransom to get their files back.